“All serverless developers should use FunctionShield as part of every new function they develop” (Yan Cui, Principal Developer, DAZN)

 In addition to the security protections provided, developers also gain tremendous security visibility when using FunctionShield, even if it's just set to "alert".
 With FunctionShield deployed in your functions, you can quickly get an idea of what your function is executing, who it is communicating with, and whether or not it is writing to disk.

 There have been numerous cases in recent years where malicious actors created bogus software packages that look authentic, or infected existing open source packages with code that leaks sensitive data such as credentials or environment variables.
 According to a recent survey of 16,000 developers by NPM inc. - 77% of the respondents were concerned with the security of open source software packages.
-Some organizations have responded to this threat by isolating their sensitive AWS Lambda functions inside a Virtual Private Cloud (VPC) and using a NAT gateway to monitor/restrict outbound traffic.
+Some organizations have responded to this threat by isolating sensitive serverless functions inside a Virtual Private Cloud (VPC) and using a NAT gateway to monitor/restrict outbound traffic.
 However, this VPC-based solution presents its own technical challenges.

 FunctionShield uses a proprietary behavioral-based runtime protection engine, which enforces the behavior that you define.
 FunctionShield lives in and around the serverless language runtime.
 All you have to do is import the library into your code.
 No function wrapping required.
 FunctionShield doesn't wrap your code, or perform any kind of monkey-patching.